Assessing Vaccine Effectiveness in Observational Studies via Nested Trial Emulation: Discussion

+The Delta (B.1.617.2) variant became dominant in Abruzzo in June 2021, replacing Alpha (B.1.1.7), which had become the most prevalent variant in February.
+By July 20th, estimated prevalence of Delta in Abruzzo reached $86\%$ \citep{voc2021}.
+Most vaccinated individuals enrolled in early emulated trials would have received a second vaccine dose by June, such that vaccine-induced antibodies for these individuals would be near peak levels when Delta became dominant \citep{Ebinger}.
+On the other hand, many vaccinated individuals in later trials would have received only a single dose by June, which may have contributed to the estimated decline in VE across trials.
+Previous findings \citep{LopezDelta} suggest two doses of the Pfizer-BioNTech original monovalent vaccine may be modestly (6\%) less effective against symptomatic COVID-19 disease with the Delta variant relative to the Alpha variant.
+However, \citeauthor{LopezDelta} found a more substantial (12\%) loss in effectiveness when drawing that same comparison for a single dose of the Pfizer-BioNTech original monovalent vaccine.

 The analysis presented in Section \ref{DataAnalysis} draws new insights from the Abruzzo study database.
 Particularly, the analysis characterizes VE trends across calendar time and time since vaccination.
-These results suggest that for the vaccine regimen considered (i) VE peaked approximately 15-20 weeks after the first dose, and (ii) VE waned over the calendar time of the study.
-The combination of (i) and (ii) can result in meaningful differences in the protective effect of the vaccine, e.g., VE 14 weeks after the first dose in the earliest emulated trial was estimated to be 87\%, whereas VE 34 weeks after the first dose in the later trials was estimated to be less than 40\%.
-Understanding changes in VE from time of first dose is important for informing when booster doses should be recommended.
-Characterizing changes in VE over calendar time can guide decisions by policy makers and vaccine manufactures regarding the need for updated vaccine formulations.
+These results suggest that for the vaccine regimen considered (i) VE peaked approximately 15-20 weeks after the first dose, and (ii) VE declined over the calendar time of the study.
+The combination of (i) and (ii) can result in meaningful differences in the protective effect of the vaccine, e.g., VE 14 weeks after the first dose in the earliest emulated trial was estimated to be 90\%, whereas VE 34 weeks after the first dose in trial 9 was estimated to be less than 40\%.
+Understanding changes in VE over time since vaccination is important for informing if and when additional doses following an initial vaccine series should be recommended.
+Characterizing changes in VE over calendar time can guide decisions by policy makers and vaccine manufacturers regarding the need for updated vaccine formulations.